My Paris, Madrid, and Rome Adventure – Circa 1996

 As my mom had very little vision left, I made it a point to describe all the food served to us.
 When the dessert bowl was placed on the table, I told my mom, “Mommy, I don’t know what it is but it looks really sweet.
 It looks like leche flan, but it’s not.
 It also has custard, I think.
 But it’s definitely not leche flan!”
 My mom laughed.
 We ate it, anyway.
 Later on, I found out that it was actually the Spanish version of crème brûlée.
 I wasn’t able to take a photo of it, but this is what it looks like:

-We also went to Valle de los Caidos (Valley of the Dead) and a palace that had small doors – a lot of small doors.
+We visited El Escorial Palace, which had small doors – a lot of small doors.
 I remember one of the doors leading to the chapel in the middle of the palace.

 Likewise, mommy and I had the chance to dine at Restaurante Botin, which is said to be the oldest restaurant in the world.
 It is also known as a favorite dining spot of the great Ernest Hemingway.
 Anyway, we tried their roast suckling pig (lechon de leche) and had some red wine.
 What a satisfying feast that was!
 It’s one of my favorite memories of our Madrid trip.